vgonisanz/pipegochi/README.md

 # Notes

-This sofware idea was taken from [Tamaguino](https://alojzjakob.github.io/Tamaguino/).
+* This sofware idea was taken from [Tamaguino](https://alojzjakob.github.io/Tamaguino/).
 But I reimplemented everything from scratch, including compilation environment using CMake, and providing several source files instead only and sketch (ino) file.
 I thinks this was is more clear, scalable, and easier to learn and modify.
+* Script in python to convert bmp to c array is a fork from [GLCD-BitmapConverter](...).
+I made some changes to ease generation.

+# TODO

+* BitmapConverter create fork.
+* CMake generate project assets using python script.
+* Check why -DCMAKE_BUILD_TYPE=Release no impact in images.